 After unloading in Independence, #73 awaits its long deserved restoration.
 Since that day in 2009, the roof has been stabilized and a protective coat of paint has been applied.
-The SPNGHS and their president Dennis Burke are working, mostly off site, on preparing the materials to rebuild the #73.
+Currently the car is used for storage but may be restored in some manner in the future.

 1880 built by Carter Brothers as 28′ box car #254 for Oregonian Railroad